 Meet the Staff

-Maria Rivera, is the assistant director of the Preschool and School Age Programs at the Isabel Patterson Child Development Center (IPCDC).
-Maria, first began working at the IPCDC in 1988.
-Her spirit was comforted by the way the center treated, understood and interacted with children, as the center’s philosophy on how children should be treated and respected was in alignment with her own personal beliefs.
-Throughout her 25 years at the center, Maria has worked in various positions as a student assistant, camp counselor, program teacher, head teacher and for the last 15 years as the assistant director of the Preschool and School Age Programs.
+Maria Rivera is the assistant director of the preschool and school age programs at the IPCDC.
+Maria first began working at the IPCDC in 1988.
+Her spirit was comforted by the way the center treated, understood and interacted with children, as the center’s philosophy on how children should be treated and respected aligned with her own personal beliefs.
+Throughout her 25 years at the center, Maria has worked in various positions as a student assistant, camp counselor, program teacher, head teacher and for the last 15 years as one of the assistant directors.
 There is not a year that goes by that she does not learn new ideas from the children and their families.
 When not at the center, Maria enjoys spending time with her family and friends laughing and relaxing.

-Kathy Allison, is the office manager in the Administrative Office at the Isabel Patterson Child Development Center (IPCDC).
-Kathy began working at the IPCDC in 1990, as the administrative assistant and in January 2013 she became the office manager.
+Kathy Allison is the office manager in the administrative office at the IPCDC.
+Kathy began working at with the center in 1990 as the administrative assistant, and became the office manager in January 2013.
 Prior to working at the IPCDC, Kathy worked for McDonnell Douglas for ten years as an executive secretary.
-Over the past 25 years she has performed almost every clerical administrative duty at the center at one time or another.
-She’s also had the privilege of having her three children grow and develop through each program at the IPCDC, including the School Age Summer Day Camp.
-The IPCDC and CSULB have been a big part in her life and the lives of her family for which she is grateful!
+Over the past 26 years, she has performed almost every clerical administrative duty at the center at one time or another.
+She’s also had the privilege of having her three children grow and develop through each program at the IPCDC, including the school age summer day camp.
+The IPCDC and CSULB have been a big part in her life and the lives of her family, for which she is very grateful.

-Luz Lopez, is the eligibility specialist at the Isabel Patterson Child Development Center (IPCDC).
-Luz has been on the campus of California State University, Long Beach (CSULB) since 1996, and it feels like her second home.
-She gets to see the parents she has helped to achieve their academic goal and has been lucky to work here on the CSULB campus where she received her own education.
+Luz Lopez is the eligibility specialist at the IPCDC.
+Luz has been on the campus of CSULB since 1996, and to her the center is like a second home.
+She gets to see the parents she has helped to achieve their academic goals and considers herself lucky to work on the same campus where she received her own education.
 When Luz is not at work she enjoys spending time with her own family.

 Belinda Joy Voyles

-Belinda Joy Voyles, is the cook for the Infant and Toddler Program at the Isabel Child Development Center (IPCDC).
+Belinda Joy Voyles is the cook for the Infant and Toddler Program at the IPCDC.
 Belinda Joy has been working at the IPCDC for seven years.
-Prior to working at the IPCDC, she worked for five years at a small private Christian school.
-The children make her day, especially when she comes in with their breakfast or lunch and they all cheer for her, and of course the food.
-Belinda Joy is so thankful to be at the IPCDC doing something she loves…feeding the children!
+Prior to working at the center, she worked for five years at a small private Christian school.
+The children simply make her day—especially when she comes in with their breakfast or lunch and they all cheer for her (and the food, of course).
+Belinda Joy is incredibly thankful to be at the IPCDC doing something she loves: feeding the children!

 Erica Marie Grotsky

-Lynette Gaskill, is the head teacher for the blue side of the Preschool Program at the Isabel Patterson Child Development Center (IPCDC).
-Lynette first began working at the IPCDC in 1988, when she was hired as a student assistant while attending California State University, Long Beach (CSULB).
-She received her bachelor’s degree in psychology and a multi subject teaching credential from CSULB.
-She also has a Child Development Master Teacher Permit.
+Lynette Gaskill is the head teacher for the blue side of the preschool program at the IPCDC.
+Lynette first began working at the IPCDC in 1988, when she was hired as a student assistant while attending CSULB.
+She received her bachelor’s degree in psychology and a multi-subject teaching credential from CSULB.
+She also has a child development Master Teacher Permit.
 Prior to her position as head teacher, Lynette also worked as a program teacher.
-The one thing she enjoys the most about her job is getting to know the children, their families, and giving the children an early love of school.
-Watching children explore and learn is extremely rewarding.
+What she enjoys the most about her job is getting to know the children and their families, and giving the children an early love of school.
+Watching children explore and learn is extremely rewarding for her.
 While not at work, she enjoys spending time with her family, going to the beach, watching movies and crafting.

-Connie Martinez, is a program teacher for the purple side of the Preschool Program at the Isabel Child Development Center (IPCDC).
+Connie Martinez is a program teacher for the purple side of the Preschool Program at the IPCDC.
 She has over 13 years of experience working with children.
-Prior to working at the IPCDC, Connie worked at the Walt Disney Children’s Center, Long Beach City College Child Development Center and Lab School and the City of Long Beach Department of Parks and Recreation Mural Arts Program.
-She obtained her B.A. in human development from Pacific Oaks College, and A.A. in early childhood education from Long Beach City College and a Master Teacher Permit in early childhood education.
-Connie knows that she has one of the best careers in the world because she has the opportunity to appreciate the innocence of children, expand their curiosity, nurture their development and play every day!
-She enjoys working with families and appreciates being a part of the Isabel Patterson Child Development Center community.
+Prior to working at the IPCDC, Connie worked at the Walt Disney Children’s Center, Long Beach City College Child Development Center and Lab School, and the City of Long Beach Department of Parks and Recreation Mural Arts Program.
+She obtained her bachelor’s in human development from Pacific Oaks College, her associate’s in early childhood education from Long Beach City College, and her Master Teacher Permit in early childhood education.
+Connie knows that she has one of the best careers in the world because she has the opportunity to appreciate the innocence of children, expand their curiosity, nurture their development and play every day.
+She enjoys working with families and appreciates being a part of the IPCDC community.
 She is also a proud mother of three: Jacob, Sunni and Abbylynn.
-One of her favorite quotes she finds great truth in is, “It takes a village to raise a child.
+One of her favorite quotes she finds great truth in is: “It takes a village to raise a child.”

-Erica Grotsky, is a program teacher for the blue side of the Preschool Program at the Isabel Patterson Child Development Center (IPCDC).
-Erica has been working at the IPCDC for eight years.
-She has twelve years of experience in the field of child development and has her Child Development Teacher Permit and Family Development Permit.
-She would also like to earn her B.A. in child development.
+Erica Grotsky is a program teacher for the blue side of the preschool program at the IPCDC.
+Erica has been working at the center for eight years.
+She has twelve years of experience in the field of child development and holds both a child development teacher permit and family development permit.
+She would also seeks to earn her bachelor’s in child development.
 Erica is a member of the National Association for the Education of Young Children (NAEYC) and the National Association of Professional Women.
 Watching children learn and grow warms her heart and gives her hope for the future.
-The most rewarding feeling is to see the world through the eyes of a child and she firmly believes that play is the child’s way of learning and understanding.
-In her free time Erica enjoys antique shopping, going to concerts and reading.
+For her, seeing the world through the eyes of a child is deeply rewarding; she firmly believes that play is the child’s way of learning and understanding.
+In her free time, Erica enjoys antique shopping, going to concerts and reading.
 She also enjoys spending time with her husband and their four daughters.
-One of her favorite quotes is, “The child begins to practice with respect to himself the same forms of behavior that others formerly practiced with respect to him.”
+One of her favorite quotes is: “The child begins to practice with respect to himself the same forms of behavior that others formerly practiced with respect to him.”

-Nancy Aguilar, is the head teacher for the School Age Program at the Isabel Patterson Child Development Center (IPCDC).
-Nancy first began working for the IPCDC in 1997, as a student assistant teacher.
-She has had various experiences that have given her the opportunity to grow in the field as a teacher, head teacher, assistant director and program director.
-It has been an adventure and great experience for her to work in various programs that all have that same foundation and mission; believing in the children’s interest and competencies as they learn and grow.
-It’s with passion that she goes to work every day knowing that a child’s life can be impacted by the interaction, connection and experience that she has with them and their family.
-While she is not at work, she enjoys spending time with her two children and husband.
-Disneyland is her favorite place to go with her family and doing activities such as bowling and biking or walking along the beach.
+Nancy Aguilar is the head teacher for the school age program at the IPCDC.
+Nancy first began working for the center in 1997 as a student assistant.
+She has since had various experiences that have given her the opportunity to grow in the field as a teacher having had served in the roles of teacher, head teacher, assistant director and program director.
+It has been an adventure and great experience for her to work in various programs that all have the same foundation and mission: believing in children’s interest and competencies as they learn and grow.
+She goes to work every day with passion, knowing that a child’s life can be impacted by the interaction, connection and experience that she has with them and their family.
+When she is not at work, she enjoys spending time with her two children and husband.
+Disneyland is her favorite place to go with her family, and she enjoys activities like bowling, biking or walking along the beach.
 She also enjoys photography and editing.
 Nancy looks forward to the connections that she will have with the children and families of the purple side.

-Matt Jardim, is a program teacher in the School Age Program at the Isabel Patterson Child Development Center (IPCDC).
-Matt first began working at the IPCDC in 2008, as a student assistant for the School Age Program.
-Through Matt’s experience as a student assistant he recognized that working with children was not just a part-time job for him, but was truly his calling.
-In fact, the experiences and the unforgettable bonds he built with the children and families inspired him to change the direction of his academic career.
-In 2011, Matt received his bachelor’s degree in child development and family studies from California State University, Long Beach.
-He was rewarded with the position of curriculum coordinator of the Preschool Program’s purple side in early spring of 2013 and now he is working with the School Age Program.
+Matt Jardim is a program teacher in the School Age Program at the IPCDC.
+Matt first began working at the IPCDC in 2008 as a student assistant for the school age program.
+Through Matt’s experience as a student assistant, he recognized that working with children was not just a part-time job for him—it was truly his calling.
+In fact, the experiences and the unforgettable bonds he built with the children and their families inspired him to change the direction of his academic career.
+In 2011, Matt received his bachelor’s degree in child development and family studies from CSULB.
+He was rewarded with the position of curriculum coordinator of the preschool’s program purple side in the spring of 2013 and now he is working with the school age program.
 Matt believes he can make a difference because he is very connected to the emotional well-being of the children in our program.
-He also tries to incorporate his outside interests into the curriculum, including yoga, cooking, hiking and other outdoor and nature activities.
-His personal belief is that everybody has something unique and special inside of them, a special gift.
-His goal is to help the children realize what that gift is so they can develop it and share it with the rest of the world.
+He also tries to incorporate his outside interests into the curriculum, including yoga, cooking, hiking, and other outdoor and nature activities.
+His personal belief is that everybody has something unique and special inside of them—a special gift.
+And his goal is to help the children realize what that gift is so they can develop it and share it with the rest of the world.